bpaskin/CloudPak4Integration/README.md

 5. Connect to the IBM Docker Catalog and install the necessary operators using the command `oc apply -f installcp4i.yaml`

 It may take awhile to pull and install all features of the CloudPak.
 This does not create a Platform Navigator or other integrations.

+A new `imagePullSecret.sh` can be used to create the necessary yaml and apply without having to run an extra `oc` command.
+It is not necessary, but it is interesting seeing how it is generated.